angus-g/lagrangian-filtering/README.md

 native Python environment.
 [Conda](https://conda.io) support is planned, but not yet present.
-There are very few dependencies, but a custom branch of OceanParcels is necessary to get acceptable performance at the moment.
+There are very few dependencies, but a custom branch of OceanParcels is necessary to get acceptable performance at the moment, and the GCC compiler with OpenMP support is also required to compile the runtime kernels.
 During the development phase, I recommend installing this as a "development package", meaning that changes to your local checkout are instantly reflected in your Python environment.

 1. Clone this repository `git clone https://github.com/angus-g/lagrangian-filtering`
 2. Change to the directory `cd lagrangian-filtering`